Int. Bugatti Meeting Germany 2021, 27 September – 03 Oktober

-Next year we will be able to enjoy an impressive landscape around the Chiemsee, the largest lake in Bavaria, also known as the “Bavarian Sea”.
+We will be able to enjoy an impressive landscape around the Chiemsee, the largest lake in Bavaria, also known as the “Bavarian Sea”.
 We don’t want to reveal too much yet – except that we will undertake our tours over five days against the beautiful mountain backdrop of the Bavarian Alps and our neighbouring country Austria with its regions Tyrol and Salzburg – original, rustic, idyllic and with breathtaking views.
-The ideal starting point is our hotel “Golfresort Achental” in Grassau.
+The ideal starting point is our hotel “Gut Ising” in Chieming.

 The Bugatti will be housed in supervised pavilions inside the hotel car park.

 The daily tours will be accompanied by an experienced, dedicated organisation team, which has already been in action at international Bugatti meetings in the past.